lumiknit/journey-to-learn-omok/README.md

 - [11.
 Feature Engineering for Value Network](11_feature_engineering_for_value_network)

 - aa\.
 MCTS for Omok
+- aa\.
+MCTS with Neural Network
 - ii\. i-th Attempt with ...
-- xx\.
-Encoding of Board